-Removing the cooling shroud Removing the heat sink Installing the processor Installing the heat sink Installing the cooling shroud
+Removing the heat sink Installing the processor

 Installing the processor

 - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.